-The Results section of PI+ contains all of the results of the forecast run that were produced by the REMI model.
+Figure 54: Forecast Options Results The Results section of E3+ contains all of the results of the forecast run that were produced by the REMI model.
 Result data are displayed in tables, maps, and a wide variety of chart-types.
 The main navigation bar, on the left side of the window, provides a means for accessing all of the different categories of result visualizations that have been created by REMI.
 These groupings put results together by concept and help to break up the huge amount of data into more manageable sections.

-There are five layouts that are used for arranging visualizations among the different categorized sections of the Results screen.
-The first, which is visible in Figure 42, is the gallery layout mode.
-In gallery mode, one visualization takes up the majority of the space on the screen and the remaining visualizations belonging to the same group are previewed on a scrolling list of tiles on the right-hand side of the screen.
-This tile list can be dragged with the mouse, scrolled by mouse wheel, and scrolled by hovering your mouse near the top or bottom visualization and clicking on the arrow buttons that appear.
-Clicking on any preview tile will slide that visualization into the central, focused view.
+There are six layouts that are used for arranging visualizations among the different categorized sections of the Results screen.
+The first is the Key Results layout mode.
+In this layout, certain key model results are displayed in one of two very simple formats.
+The first one, which is illustrated in Figure 55, presents a single visualization that fills all available space on the screen, with tools displayed on the right-hand side.
+The second one, which is shown in Figure 56, has a set of tabs located above the content area for navigating between multiple visualizations.

-Figure 42: Results - Gallery Mode
+Figure 55: Results - Key Results Mode I